pactumjs/pactum/README.md

 const pactum = require('pactum');

 before(async () => {
-  // start the mock service on port 9393 (port number can be modified) await pactum.mock.start();
+  await pactum.mock.start();
 });

 it('should fetch order details', async () => {
   await pactum
-    // if the order-service fails to make a call to this endpoint, the test will fail with - Interaction Not Exercised .addMockInteraction({
+    // if the order-service fails to make a call to this endpoint then
+    // the test will fail with - Interaction Not Exercised .addMockInteraction({
       withRequest: {
         method: 'GET',